deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-The maximum data length used for application protocol identification, note that the effective value is less than or equal to the value of capture_packet_size.
+The maximum data length used for application protocol identification, note that the effective value is less than the value of capture_packet_size.

 NOTE: For eBPF data, the largest valid value is 16384.